-When visiting the island of Lanai, we were surprised to see just how dry it was.
+When visiting the island of Lanai in Hawaii, we were surprised to see just how dry it was.
 Like many tropical islands we have traveled to around the world, we have noticed how man has decimated every piece of land he takes over.

 In the case of Lanai, pineapples were grown on nearly every inch of cultivatable land leaving black plastic embedded in the soil.
 Needless to say, this trend didn’t bode well for wildlife or native forests of Lanai.

 The Island of Lanai

 Instead, it relies on fog drip in the highlands.
 Native plants capture the dew from the low hanging clouds and the water seeps through the soil into the watershed below.

-Especially when Lanai has two golf courses to water and keep green while the rest of the island works on conserving and praying for rain.
-(Here we go again, Man creating problems for Mother Nature any way that it can.)
+Especially when Lanai has two golf courses to water and to keep green while the rest of the island works on conserving and praying for rain.

 We met Christine downtown in Lanai City to take a drive up Munro Trail to check out the work they’ve been doing to bring back the native flora and fauna of the island.